 With regard to balancing services markets, developments in financial year 2019 were impacted by European obligations to create central European platforms in order to optimise costs in the activation of balancing services.
-Meanwhile, work at the European level also focused on preparing joint proposals for the pricing of control power, for agreement on the reasons for its activation and for harmonising the principles of balancing energy management, and submitting these proposals for approval.
+Meanwhile, work at the European level also focused on preparing joint proposals for the principles of balancing energy management, and submitting these proposals for approval.
 Furthermore, APG was also able to achieve major milestones in new and existing international balancing services cooperations.
 Test operations for joint activation of manual Frequency Restoration Reserves with Germany were successfully started in October 2019.
 Further efforts were made to expand the cooperation on automatic Frequency Restoration Reserves with Germany in order to prepare for joint procurement of reserve capacity.
 The two initiatives are expected to optimally stabilise the currently low cost structure in the balancing services market.
 Both cooperations are one of a kind in Europe.
 Germany and Austria are thus taking a pioneering role in Europe in the field of balancing services cooperations, and the two countries are setting new benchmarks in regard to product requirements, process design, harmonisation and market integration.
 Through these and a large number of other optimisation measures, since 2014 the costs for balancing services have been reduced from €203m per year to around €53m in 2019.